VMjack64/SOC-Homelab/PART13BONUS.md

 Regarding `AnyDesk.exe`, I read through the AnyDesk documentation for more information, and found out that the software uses modules that can initiate and/or receive connections, depending on the type:
 ![](/screenshots/421.png)

-Since the software uses these modules, then theoretically speaking, if a successful remote connection was made, an event ID 18 should’ve been generated for the AnyDesk pipe.
-But since no such event exists, it’s likely the attacker hadn’t connected to the instance through the software yet.
-This brings up a point of contention: The successful event code 3 events for AnyDesk.exe.
-These events are likely referring to the [aforementioned service that the software connects to](#anydesk-remote-service).
+Since the software uses these modules, then theoretically speaking, an event ID of 18 would’ve been generated for the AnyDesk pipe per successful remote connection.
+But as no such event exists, the attacker hasn’t connected to the instance remotely.
+However, this brings up a point of contention: The successful connection events for `AnyDesk.exe` from the EventCode 3 analysis.
+Those events are likely referring to the [aforementioned service that the software connects to](#anydesk-remote-service).

 The rest of the pipes weren't utilized in some capacity, as they didn't appear in the event code 18 results.

-Since the pipes from the other processes didn't appear in the event code 18 results, this means those pipes weren’t utilized in some capacity.

-EventCode 10 (ProcessAccess)
+### EventCode 10 (ProcessAccess)
 AnyDesk.exe happened to be the process responsible for a majority of these events: